German Classes in Seattle & Online | Learn German for Adults

 (Off on vacation)

-Our expert instructor Frieda will guide you through new concepts and structures, providing clear explanations and plenty of opportunities for practice.
-You'll engage in interactive activities and real-life scenarios to reinforce your learning and build your confidence in speaking and understanding German.
+Grammar and vocabulary are introduced with clear explanations and plenty of practice.
+Interactive activities and real-life scenarios help you build confidence in speaking and understanding German.

 This course completes the Beginner Level course series to the language and everyday culture of German-speaking countries.
 The course is held via Zoom and a virtual classroom.
 If you have questions please get in touch or sign up for a free get-to-know-you-meeting.
 You can always join the first meeting for free to see if it's a good fit for you.
 Just write me an email.